-One of the most important lessons learned from this project is that alternatives to formalization matter.
+Citizens' awareness of their obligation to pay property taxes increased by 6 percentage points.
+LESSONS + IMPACT One of the most important lessons learned from this project is that alternatives to formalization matter.
 That is, for interventions to work, the choice to formalize has to be preferable to the status quo.
 In the case of Malawi, throwing trash away in pit latrines is free, which makes it difficult to incentivize citizens to pay taxes for waste collection.
 While the results are mixed, this project has led to some fruitful conversations about policy changes between the researchers and Zomba City Council.
 Specifically, the City Council is interested in how they can scale up this information campaign to other parts of the city.
-Additionally, staff at the Institute of Public Opinion and Research (the implementing partner on the project) have trained Zomba City Council staff on how to discuss city rates payment in a different, more accessible way that helps residents better understand the policies.
+Additionally, researchers at IPOR have trained Zomba City Council staff on how to discuss city rates payment in a different, more accessible way that helps residents better understand the policies.
 Key takeaways from this project and the other studies that form this Metaketa round suggest that formalization is attractive to individuals when governments offer valuable personal benefits, such as access to retirement income in exchange for formalizing.
 Furthermore, easy processes-for example, a one-time online sign-up that can be done with relatively little assistance-are crucial for formalization to occur.
 Finally, and perhaps most importantly in the case of Malawi, it is important to understand the pre-existing norms and beliefs that may pose challenges to formalization.
 In the Malawian context, there was a strong norm against paying taxes as many people believe the state provides little in the way of public goods.

-QUESTIONS FOR FURTHER CONSIDERATION

-As researchers and practitioners continue to study how to lower the barriers to formalization, here are a few questions for further consideration:

-- Do people benefit from formalization? - Can they access similar benefits in the informal sector? - How costly and complex is the process? - Do the benefits outweigh the costs? - Do politicians and bureaucrats benefit from formalization? - Do politicians and bureaucrats see it in their interest to simplify procedures?
+QUESTIONS FOR FURTHER CONSIDERATION As researchers and practitioners continue to study how to lower the barriers to formalization, here are a few questions for further consideration: - Do people benefit from formalization? - Can they access similar benefits in the informal sector? - How costly and complex is the process? - Do the benefits outweigh the costs? - Do politicians and bureaucrats benefit from formalization? - Do politicians and bureaucrats see it in their interest to simplify procedures?
+EGAP STORIES OF CHANGE